-17 Objectives:

-- to identify the purpose(s) of the airline agreement - to assess whether the airline agreement, including its purpose, contributes to main purpose or any of the additional purposes of Act. - The applicants are expected to demonstrate that the airline agreement contributes to the strategic aims of the Act.
-To do this, the applicants must explain the rationale for the agreement and how it contributes to at least one purpose of the Act.
-The applicants' explanation should be supported by substantive evidence.
+- 18 Objectives: - to identify the rationale for the cooperation agreement - to assess if the cooperation agreement, including its rationale, contributes to the main purpose, or any of the additional purposes of the Act. - 19 The applicants are expected to demonstrate that the cooperation agreement contributes to the main purpose, or any of the additional purposes of the Act.
+The applicants should explain the rationale for the cooperation agreement and assess (supported by information, data and analysis) how it contributes to the main purpose, or any of the additional purposes of the Act.

-Markets and counterfactual assessment
+Markets and counterfactual definitions